Skip to content

 • Running a single node Kafka installation with just one line of code

 • No need to manage external Zookeeper installation, required by Kafka.
-But see below

 Example